awesomo4000/excellent/NEWHIRE.md

 **utils/status** : A program that will show the current status of progress on creating the examples corresponding to the examples in zig-c-binding-examples.

-**utils/check_excel.py** : A Python script that checks Excel files for common issues and compatibility with reference files.
+**utils/autocheck.py** : A Python script that checks Excel files for common issues and compatibility with reference files.

+**utils/verify.py** : A script that helps automate the process of taking screenshots of Excel files for manual verification.

+**utils/unverify.py** : A script to remove verification status from examples after API changes.

 ## Workflow